python-adaptive/paper/paper.md

 #### Experimental control needs to deal with noise, hysteresis, and the cost for changing parameters.
 Finally, there is the potential to use Adaptive for experimental control.
-There are a number of challenges associated with this usecase.
+There are a number of challenges associated with this use case.
 Firstly, experimental results are typically stochastic (due to noise), and would require sampling the same point in parameter space several times.
 This aspect is closely associated with sampling stochastic functions discussed in the preceding paragraph.
 Secondly, in an experiment one typically cannot jump around arbitrary quickly in parameter space.